a Message from our Founder

 They’re everywhere.
 Stories of loss and struggle.
 Stories of survival and strength.
 I’m always humbled and amazed by the weight of the things people carry.
 With the alarming statistics on suicide, it is clear that some things are just too heavy to carry alone.* Our best hope is that someone would come alongside to help us lift…or help us set things down.

-There are many people coming together to bring this vision to reality, a true community that cares deeply and is willing to wrestle with the tough questions, a community that knows it doesn’t have to agree on everything, but agrees to care for our young people because they matter.
+There are many people coming together to bring this vision to reality, a true community that cares deeply and is willing to wrestle with the tough questions, a community that agrees to surround and encourage our young people because they matter.
 All of them.
 No exceptions.

 Join us.
 Connectedness is not just for them.
 It’s for you, too.
 There are so, so many ways to be involved, and what you bring to the table is important.